yanshiyason/til/launchctl/launching_a_daemon_on_mac.md

 		<string>/</string>
 	</dict>
 </plist>

 ```

 Make sure the label is unique.
 Using `/bin/zsh -c -l` launches the command after loading the .zshrc file which
 might be necessary (if the command requires your environment loaded)

-The `WorkingDirectory` is the directory launchtl will run in, since you don't
-have access to your env vars yet, it's better to use `cd` inside the shell
+launchtl runs in `WorkingDirectory` and you don't have access to your env vars yet.
-command so your launch agent remains portable. (instead of hardcoding the user
+Use `cd` in the config file zsh command so your launch agent config remains portable.
-$HOME directory in there)
+(ie: don't hardcode the value of $HOME)

 2. Use the `launchctl` commands the make sure the thing is working